 A ‘confuseopoly’ is a situation where information is made so abstruse and impossible for the public to verify or understand and compare that huge extra agenda-setting power ends up being handed (either inadvertently or deliberately) to a select few ‘experts’ who of course had a hand in helping create the baffling situation in the first place.

-It is crucial to ensure that those whose role it is to hold the government to account (including Parliamentarians and the public) are not being tricked via the means of a confusepoly on immigration.
-Clear, simple, comprehensible and accurate statistics are vital for measuring and understanding immigration levels and population growth.
-For one thing, such metrics are vital for understanding housing and public service needs at local level.
+It is crucial to ensure that those whose role it is to hold the government to account (including Parliamentarians and the public) are not being bamboozled via the means of a confusepoly on immigration.
+Simple, comprehensible and accurate bulletins reporting reliable statistics are vital for measuring and understanding immigration and population growth.
+For one thing, such metrics are vital for the provision of housing and public service needs at local level.

 This is not the only worrying situation when it comes to the government’s handling of data as it relates to immigration.
-The Home Office has come in for major criticism by the National Audit Office (NAO) and Home Affairs Select Committee for failing to competently update data systems in time for Brexit (and in line with previous timetables – leading to a huge waste of taxpayer money).
+The Home Office has come in for major criticism by the National Audit Office (NAO), and the Public Accounts and Home Affairs Select Committees for failing to update data systems in time for Brexit (and in line with previous timetables – leading to a huge waste of taxpayer money).

 Indeed, the NAO said that a planned new e-border system to catch suspected terrorists and dangerous criminals was so ineffective it failed to check 80% of passengers.
-Mistakes by the HO have meant tens of millions being wasted.
+Mistakes by the HO have meant tens of millions being wasted since 2003.
 This is not good enough.

 We recommend that MPs lobby ministers on the need to keep the IPS as the main measure as the principal basis of forthcoming MSQRs.
-The ONS must also be continuing to publish the IPS summary tables as they have been every quarter for years.
-Doing so will ensure an essential accuracy and transparency check for any new updated methodology as it is rolled out carefully and gradually.
+The ONS should also continue to publish the IPS summary tables as they have been every quarter for years.

-Flying blind on immigration – especially at this crucial time – is not an option.
+Flying blind on immigration – especially at this pivotal moment – is not an option.